 Support groups and theme-centered therapy groups offer a safe environment in which students can gain greater self-awareness, interpersonal sensitivity and skills and will have the opportunity to work on problem solving as well as a variety of other issues which the group decides to focus on.
 Groups typically meet for 60-90 minutes once a week throughout the semester and are led by RCC clinicians.

 The RCC staff values and embraces the diversity of the student body.
 All students regardless of race, ethnicity, gender identity, sexual orientation, nationality, socioeconomic class, age, political beliefs, and religious spiritual beliefs are welcome at the RCC.

 Educational Materials and Presentations

 The RCC has a range of material on mental health issues.
-The Gibbs Wellness Center houses a library dedicated to the overall wellbeing of students' mental, physical and emotional health.
-The RCC also provides informational flyers and have identified web-based materials that students may find useful, and staff members periodically present on a variety of topics throughout the academic year.
+The RCC provides informational flyers and have identified web-based materials that students may find useful, and staff members periodically present on a variety of topics throughout the academic year.

 Consultation for Faculty, Staff, Parents and Students

 We are guided by the professional standards and ethics of our diverse mental health disciplines.
 The RCC encourages the Rice community to consult with a member of our team if they are concerned or worried about a student.
 We can consult on a variety of issues pertaining to the overall wellbeing of both undergraduate and graduate students.
-While most consultations are provided by phone, students are encouraged to stop by the Gibbs Wellness Center to meet with a clinician for a brief face-to-face consultation or to schedule a more in-depth consultation at a later time.
+During the current health emergency from COVID-19, consultations are provided via telehealth services and are scheduled by calling the main number during business hours.